Closed strings in a class of pp-wave spacetimes and the memory effect

 In general, gravitational wave memory has been a topic of active research interest over the last few years.
-The prospect of detection of memory in future detectors has greatly influenced such studies \cite{memoryexpt0}, \cite{memoryexpt1}, \cite{memoryexpt2}.
+The prospect of detection of memory in future detectors has greatly influenced such studies \cite{memoryexpt0}, \cite{memoryexpt1} (see \cite{memoryexpt3}, \cite{memoryexpt4} and \cite{memoryexpt2} for recent updates).
 The origins of the idea of GW memory in linearised gravity are in the papers by Zel'dovich, Polnarev \cite{zelpol} and Braginsky, Grishchuk \cite{bragri} (the term `memory' in the context of gravitational waves was introduced in this paper).
 Subsequently, Christodoulou\cite{christo}, using full GR, showed how gravitational waves travelling to null infinity can give rise to a contribution to memory.
-Later, it was shown in \cite{biegarf}, using gauge invariant observables that both the abovementioned types of memory can arise within linearised gravity.
-This gave rise to the notion of ordinary and null memory which are discussed to some extent in \cite{tolwal},\cite{tolwal1},\cite{madwin1},\cite{madwin2}.
-More recently, a theoretical link has been conjectured involving the memory effects, the Bondi-van der Burg-Metzner-Sachs (BMS) symmetries and soft theorems \cite{stro1} \cite{stro2}.
+Later, it was { claimed} in \cite{biegarf}, using gauge invariant observables, that for linearized gravity with a null matter stress-energy tensor, one recovers an effect analogous to nonlinear memory, though this does not show that nonlinear memory arises in the linearized theory.
+As emphasized in \cite{biegarf} one still needs to go to quadratic order in general relativity to see nonlinear memory.
+Related work on `ordinary' and `null' memory (as defined in \cite{biegarf}) are available in \cite{tolwal,tolwal1, madwin1,madwin2}.
+On the other hand, an interesting theoretical link involving the memory effects, the Bondi-Metzner-Sachs (BMS) symmetries and soft theorems has been shown to exist and explored in \cite{stro1, stro2}.
 Memory in pp-wave and related spacetimes have been extensively studied in a large number of papers \cite{zhang1,zhang2,zhang3,zhang4,zhang5,ic1, cvet, ic2, ic3, ic4, jpuzan} where diverse aspects of displacement and velocity memory have been thoroughly analysed.
 A novel `displacement within velocity memory' which happens for a specific choice of the wave parameters, has recently been reported in \cite{horzhang}.
-On the other hand, an approach which aims at defining various `persistent gravitational wave observables' has been pursued by Flanagan, Nichols, Grant and Harte in a series of papers \cite{eanna1}, \cite{eanna2}, \cite{eanna3}.
-The idea of ${\cal B}$-memory (related to the ${\cal B}$ tensor which encodes the behaviour of the gradient of the geodesic velocity field) appeared in the work in \cite{olough} and was followed up in \cite{ic1}.
+A more general approach which aims at defining various `persistent gravitational wave observables' has been pursued by Flanagan, Nichols, Grant and Harte in a series of papers \cite{eanna1, eanna2, eanna3, eanna4}.
+An idea named as ${\cal B}$-memory (related to the ${\cal B}$ tensor which encodes the behaviour of the gradient of the geodesic velocity field) appeared in the work in \cite{olough} and was followed up in \cite{ic1}.